Tanz2024/trucktalkconnect-/README.md

    - View validation errors and warnings
    - See AI-suggested header mappings
    - Review auto-fix recommendations
+5. **NEW**: Use "Auto-Fix Data Issues" to automatically resolve common problems
+6. **NEW**: Test the "Push to TruckTalk" sync functionality
-5. Apply suggested fixes or make manual corrections
+7. Apply suggested fixes or make manual corrections
-6. Copy the standardized JSON data for integration with other systems
+8. Copy the standardized JSON data for integration with other systems

+### Testing the New Features
+1. **Auto-Fix Testing**: Use Extensions > TruckTalk Connect > Seed Sample Data to create test scenarios
+2. **Unit Testing**: Run `testAllUtilities()` from the Apps Script editor to verify all functions
+3. **Sample Data**: The seeded data includes 2 perfect rows and 3 broken rows with:
+   - Missing columns (phone, license plate)
+   - Bad date formats ("Sep 19, 2025", "20/09/2025")
+   - Duplicate Load IDs
+   - Non-standard time formats ("2:45 PM")

 ### For Developers
 1. **API Development**: Use `npm run dev` to run the Vercel API locally